-meet gerozino the giraffe, who takes a strange pleasure in helping me alphabetize piles of vinyl records, and has a thing for stina nordenstam. there were a few surprises along the way, and a musical interlude from gerry (i figure we’ll call him that for short, and maybe sometimes “z” for extra short, plus implied street cred).
+Meet Gerozino the Giraffe, who takes a strange pleasure in helping me alphabetize piles of vinyl records and has a thing for Stina Nordenstam.
+There were a few surprises along the way, along with a musical interlude from Gerry (I figure we’ll call him that for short, and maybe sometimes “Z” for extra short, plus implied street cred).

-after that, i went back to a few tracks on #1 record (the album that came before radio city) and was struck again by the thought that, much like lennon and mccartney, chris bell and alex chilton were born to harmonize with one another. there’s something magical about their vocal interplay on a song like “thirteen”, or bell’s own “you and your sister” (which shows up on his own lone solo album, cobbled together and released posthumously). maybe at some point i’ll attempt to write something here about chris bell, who was (and, though no longer living, remains) another woefully underappreciated songsmith/singer/guitarist.
+After that, I went back to a few tracks on #1 Record (the album that came before Radio City) and was struck again by the thought that, much like Lennon and McCartney, Chris Bell and Alex Chilton were born to harmonize with each other.
+There’s something magical about their vocal interplay on a song like “Thirteen”, or Chris Bell’s own “You and Your Sister” (which shows up on his own lone solo album, cobbled together and released posthumously).
+Maybe at some point I’ll attempt to write something here about Chris, who was — and, though no longer living, remains — another woefully unsung songsmith, singer, and guitarist.

-also, it’s time for the CJAM jammy awards once again. you should be able to vote over HERE for your favourite shows, along with voting for the best local music venue and best local band/artist. i’m not saying you should vote for me, because obviously the best band/artist to ever come out of windsor is betrayer. come on. i don’t have to tell you that. but if you’re a windsor-dweller, and/or a CJAM fan, and/or a fan of any of the music that comes out of the armpit of ontario, you should vote, and stuff. voting ends sometime in mid-april. apparently last year i was actually in the running to win the best local artist award thingy (which still kind of boggles my mind), before the locusts have no king took it home for the second year in a row. it would be funny if i was in the running again, but the locusts ended up walking away with it for a third consecutive time.
+Hey, it’s time for the CJAM Jammy Awards once again.
+You should be able to vote over HERE for your favourite shows, along with the best local music venue and best local band/artist.
+I’m not saying you should vote for me.
+Obviously the best band/artist to ever come out of windsor is Betrayer.
+Come on.
+I don’t have to tell you that.
+But if you’re a Windsor-dweller and/or a CJAM fan and/or a fan of any of the music that comes out of the armpit of Ontario, you should vote and stuff.
+Voting ends sometime in mid-April.